discorgento/module-migrations/README.md

 }
 ```

-Run a `bin/magento setup:upgrade` and navigate to the _/my-new-page route_, the page will be there.
-And this will be automatically replicated in your staging/production (and even other dev machines) environments.
+Run a `bin/magento setup:upgrade`, navigate to the _/my-new-page path_, and that's it.
+And naturally as this is part of the deployment of new releases of your store, it will be automatically replicated in your integration/staging/production/whatever environments (and even your coworkers machines).

-> 💡 **Tip:** We have facades for the most common tasks we came across so far, **don't forget to check out the [official wiki](https://github.com/discorgento/module-migrations/wiki) to make the most use of this powerful m2 tool ;)**
+> **💡 Tip:**  Don't forget to check our [official wiki](https://github.com/discorgento/module-migrations/wiki) to make the most use of this powerful m2 tool!

 ## Notes 🗒
  - roadmap: create cli command to generate migrations for existant cms content (thanks [@vpjoao98](https://github.com/vpjoao98));